 Carbon Capture Utilization Market Report Scope & Overview:

-The Carbon Capture Utilization Market size was valued at USD 1432.22 million in 2022 and is expected to grow to USD 5568.73 million by 2030 and grow at a CAGR of 18.5 % over the forecast period of 2023-2030.
+The Carbon Capture Utilization Market size was valued at USD 1432.22 million in 2022 and is expected to grow to USD 5568.73 million by 2030 with a growing CAGR of 18.5% over the forecast period of 2023-2030.

 The process of capturing carbon dioxide from fuel combustion or industrial processes, transporting it by ship or pipeline, using it as a resource to produce useful goods or services, or permanently storing it underground in geological formations is known as carbon capture and utilisation.
 When the CO2 comes from bio-based processes or straight from the atmosphere, CCUS technologies also provide the framework for carbon removal or "negative emissions".
 The increased emphasis on lowering CO2 emissions, support for government programmes, and rising demand for CO2-EOR methods are the main factors driving the worldwide market for carbon capture, utilisation, and storage.
 Global industrialisation is progressing quickly, which has increased carbon dioxide emissions.